Using Philips Hue With HomeKit, IFTTT, SmartThings, and MoreBy - 02/25/2017

 No matter what type of bulb you start with, you can always expand later by mixing and matching different types.
 The Bridge supports up to 50 bulbs and 12 Hue accessories.
 In addition to the accessories mentioned in the chart above, they sell a motion sensor and a tap switch.
 With the motion sensor, you can set your lights to turn on or off based on presence automatically.
 The indoor motion sensor is now available, while the outdoor version is slated for early 2019.
 The tap switch lets you recall four of your favorite scenes by pressing a button.

 To me, setup was a snap.
 It consisted of screwing in the bulbs, turning on my lights, plugging in the bridge, and downloading the app.
-Once installed, I decided to test the lights using seven different integrations:
+Once installed, I decided to test the lights using eight different integrations:

 - Hue App with Widgets